 At first, it may seem you spend more money that way.
 After all, cotton dishtowels are more expensive than a pack of paper ones.
 But if you’d add up all the times you buy paper towels, the numbers start to shift.
 In the long run, it’ll be cheaper to wash and reuse your cotton dishtowels.

 Take a look at these 5 tips to reduce waste at your own home.
 They are easy ways that I’ve been using myself for years.
 Some may take a little getting use to, but you’ll be surprised how fast your new habits feel familiar.
+Prefer images?
+Go to the bottom of this article to watch the tips in a short video.

 When you buy products using links on this website, I may get a small amount of money.
 It will cost you nothing extra!
 But you would help me keep this blog going and you would make me happy.
 Thank you!